Pioneering women artists

 Rosaline Frank, The Nelson Provincial Museum, Tyree Studio collection

-Rosalina McCarthy, who became Nelson's second professional woman photographer, urged local photographers and business people to donate to a memorial headstone to Rosaline Frank.
-Rosalina has also written a biography on her predecessor.
+Rosalina McCarthy, who became Nelson's second professional woman photographer, urged local photographers and business people to donate to a fund for a memorial headstone in Wakapuaka Cemetery for Rosaline Frank's grave.
+Rosalina has also written a biography of her predecessor.

 NAYLOR Marjorie Eleanor Froom (1909-1985)

-In 1932 Marjorie Naylor had taken over and continued the Nelson School of Painting in Hugh Scott's studio.
+In 1932 Marjorie Naylor took over the running of the Nelson School of Painting in Hugh Scott's studio.
 She was involved in the Nelson Suter Art Society for many years, exhibited in the gallery and had a studio in her home in Bridge Street Nelson.
-[The small house beside the Suburban Bus Co., currently Wills jeweller].
+[The small house beside the Suburban Bus Co., currently Wills Jeweller].
 Miss Naylor became well known for her portraits and landscapes, with her works in the permanent collection of the Suter Art Gallery and galleries throughout New Zealand and overseas.
 The director of the Suter Art Gallery, at the time of her death, described Marjorie as a shy, retiring person, a meticulous individual and one liked by many people.

 HARRIS Emily Cumming (1837?-1925)